Geometry of numbers: Convex geometry

+Such results belong to the convex-geometric side of Minkowski's work: they concern the behavior of bodies, volume, and linear structure in Euclidean space.
+In the geometry of numbers, these ideas have been applied to the study of sumsets, one of the key objects of additive combinatorics.

-Influence on functional analysis
+Functional analysis

 Minkowski's geometry of numbers had a profound influence on functional analysis.
 Minkowski proved that symmetric convex bodies induce norms in finite-dimensional vector spaces.
 Minkowski's theorem was generalized to topological vector spaces by Kolmogorov, whose theorem states that the symmetric convex sets that are closed and bounded generate the topology of a Banach space.

 Researchers continue to study generalizations to star-shaped sets and other non-convex sets.